Skip to main content

 • Alice clues number 2 to Donald, touching the blue 2 on slot 3.

 • Bob knows that from Donald's perspective, Alice's clue looks like a Trash Chop Move.
-Since Donald is about to chop move a trash card, Bob blind-plays his red 3 as a Bad Chop Move Ejection.
+Since Donald is about to Chop Move a trash card, Bob blind-plays his red 3 as a Bad Chop Move Ejection.

 • Since Bob's blind-play told Donald about a trash card, namely that the Chop Moved blue 1 was trash, Donald will now additionally interpret the clue as a Trash Push.